ConvertKit/convertkit-wordpress/DEPLOYMENT.md

 ## Merge Pull Requests

-Merge the approved Pull Request(s) to the `master` branch.
+Merge the approved Pull Request(s) to the `main` branch.

 An *approved* Pull Request is when a PR passes all tests **and** has been approved by **one or more** reviewers.

 ## Generate Localization File and Action/Filter Documentation

-On your local machine, switch to the `master` branch.
+On your local machine, switch to the `main` branch.

 Run the `.scripts/build.sh` script, which will: